f3d-app/f3d/doc/user/LIMITATIONS_AND_TROUBLESHOOTING.md

 - VDB Grid files are opened with a hard-coded 0.1 sampling rate.
 - The `vdb` plugin is not shipped in the python wheels yet.

+## Gaussian splatting
+Gaussian splatting (option `--point-type=gaussian`) needs depth sorting which is done internally using a compute shader.
+This requires support for OpenGL 4.3 which is not supported by macOS and old GPUs/drivers.

 # Troubleshooting

 ## General